johnbeve/PHI-696/Project-3/README.md

   Answer:  John participates in childhood precedes John participates in adulthood which precedes John participates in seniorhood

      John is an instance_of object
-     childhood is an instance_of occurrent.
+     John's childhood is an instance_of occurrent.
-     adulthood is an instance_of occurrent.
+     John's adulthood is an instance_of occurrent.
-     seniorhood is an instance_of occurrent.
+     John's seniorhood is an instance_of occurrent.
-      ¬ (adulthood overlaps seniorhood)

   (d) Goofus and Gallant are married at each point in a three year span.